-- Nonprofit groups within the district that meet more than once per week will be charged the same fee as nonprofit groups outside of the district (see below).
+- Nonprofit groups within the district that meet more than once per week will be charged the same fee as nonprofit groups outside of the district (see Schedule of Fees).

 *For-profit organizations or business are limited to using HCDL’s meeting rooms for staff training opportunities for employees of that organization or business

 **Regular library hours are: 9:00am – 7:00pm, Monday through Thursday; 9:00am – 4:00pm Friday and Saturday.
 The fee applies before 9:00am or after 7:00pm.
 Meeting rooms are not available on Sunday.

 - The Library Administration Department authorizes the use of the rooms and maintains the schedule.
 To verify availability of a Meeting Room, please check the Meeting Rooms space availability webpage or ask at a public service desk.

 - Meeting Rooms may be scheduled no less than 1 week or no more than 45 calendar days prior to the scheduled date.
 The online request form must be completed at time of reservation request.

 - Meeting Rooms may be used for meetings during regular Library hours.